 - Blower: the circular blower is responsible for drawing in warm air and blowing cool air back into the room.
 It’s quiet compared to the fans of traditional air-conditioning units.

 The outdoor unit is the condenser/compressor.
 As the name implies, it sits outside your home, and it looks like a rectangular box with a large fan inside.
 The outdoor unit of a mini split has four main components to it:

-- Condenser coils: outside air winds through them to absorb heat from the refrigerant, exiting them as a cool liquid.
+- Condenser coils: air is blown through them to heat or cool the room.

 - Outdoor fan: this blows air over the condenser coils to keep them cool.

 - Expansion valve: this small valve ensures the high-pressure liquid refrigerant expands immediately and cools down even more before reaching the evaporator (indoor unit).

 Connecting the outdoor unit to any indoor units are three main lines: drain line, electrical line, and refrigerant lines.